-Businesses must take a whole-of-world view of their operations, trade and logistics in this new landscape to see real efficiencies and cost-savings.
+Businesses are starting to take a whole-of-world view of their operations, trade and logistics in order to unlock efficiencies and cost-savings in their operations.

-For businesses importing and exporting, the impact of global trade agreements and the customs requirements in each jurisdiction can be complex and even overlapping at times.
+For businesses importing and exporting, the impact of trade agreements and the customs requirements in each jurisdiction can be complex – even overlapping at times.
 We regularly see businesses incur significant costs and penalties due to incorrect tariff classifications or the wrong application of obligations and compliance.

 The global trade team at Grant Thornton helps our clients establish the right strategies to streamline the movement of their goods, ensuring time and cost efficiencies, with all compliance obligations fulfilled, and a focus on your future international plans.